Curriculum Maps are provided half-termly and can be found for each year group by clicking here.

 - Spellings using ‘Spell Shed’ – these will be set on a Friday and will be available until the following Friday when children will be tested in class.

-- Times Tables Fact using ‘Maths Shed’ – these will be set on a Friday and will be available until the following Friday where there will be an assessment in class using ‘Big Maths’.
+- Times Tables Facts using ‘Maths Shed’ – these will be set on a Friday and will be available until the following Friday where there will be an assessment in class.
+When children are confident in all of their times tables, they will be set other online maths activities to complete.

-- Year 6 will also be set some additonal homework tasks to support transition to and preparation for secondary school.
-These additional tasks are set from the Spring term.
+- Year 6 will also be set some additional homework tasks to support transition to and preparation for secondary school.

 Spell Shed and Maths Shed can both be accessed via 'Ed Shed' which can be found by following this link: Edshed.